Your customizable portal into all your class tools and campus information.

-Every student is provided fifty megabytes of storage space to store documents and support a personal web site.
-In addition, every student automatically receives an individual email account with 25 megabytes of storage.
+Every student is provided a hundred megabytes of storage space to store documents and support a personal web site.
+In addition, every student automatically receives an individual email account with 800 megabytes of storage.
 Anything in your web folder is hosted on the Internet and can be reached at http://uashome.alaska.edu/~username.
 The easiest way to access UAS HOME is from your profile on UAS Online and follow the "My Files" link.

-All students and employees have an email account (firstname.lastname@example.org) with 250mb of space for their work; this account is automatically protected with an anti-spam filter.
+All students and employees have an email account (email@example.com) with 800mb of space for their work; this account is automatically protected with an anti-spam filter.

 Why wait in line?
 Students can register for classes, check grades or transcripts, and update their personal information online at any time by visiting UAOnline.

-A technology helpdesk is staffed seven days a week.
-The helpdesk can provide assistance in-person, through e-mail, or over the telephone.
+A technology helpdesk is staffed six days a week.
+The helpdesk can provide assistance remotely, by e-mail, or over the telephone.
 For students calling outside of Juneau, UAS provides a toll-free number.

 Juneau: (907) 796-6400